e-haikal/dev-knowledge-hub/android/beginner-android/style-themes/style-and-themes-practice.md

 - Ensure your app is compatible with different Android versions by testing themes and styles on various devices.
 - Always check how your app looks in both light and dark modes.

-## Conclusion

-Congratulations!
-You've successfully applied styles and themes in your Android application.
-This not only improves the aesthetic quality of your app but also enhances user experience.

-For further exploration, consider diving deeper into Material Design components, which provide a plethora of design options for creating modern and user-friendly applications.

 ### Resources

 - [Material Design](https://material.io/design)